-30 Reference is made to the Recommendation on a standard method for evaluating cross-flooding arrangements in passenger ships, adopted by the IMO by Resolution MSC.245(83), as may be amended.
+14 Reference is made to the Recommendation on a standard method for evaluating cross-flooding arrangements in passenger ships, adopted by the IMO by Resolution MSC.245(83), as may be amended.

-- Where horizontal watertight boundaries are fitted above the waterline under consideration the s-value calculated for the lower compartment or group of compartments shall be obtained by multiplying the value as determined in section 4.7(2) by the reduction factor v_m according to section 4.8(15), which represents the probability that the spaces above the horizontal subdivision will not be flooded. - (15) The factor v_m shall be obtained from the formula-
+- (14) Where horizontal watertight boundaries are fitted above the waterline under consideration the s-value calculated for the lower compartment or group of compartments shall be obtained by multiplying the value as determined in section 4.8(2) by the reduction factor v_m according to section 4.8(15), which represents the probability that the spaces above the horizontal subdivision will not be flooded. - (15) The factor v_m shall be obtained from the formula-

-$$v_m = v(H{j, n, m}, d) - v(H{j, n, m-1}, d)$$ where-
+$$v_m = v(H{j, n, m}, d) - v(H{j, n, m-1}, d)$$

-$H{j, n, m}$ is the least height above the baseline, in metres, within the longitudinal range of $x{I(j)}...x{2(j+n-1)}$ of the m^{th} horizontal boundary which is assumed to limit the vertical extent of flooding for the damaged compartments under consideration;

-$H{j, n, m-1}$ is the least height above the baseline, in metres, within the longitudinal range of $x{I(j)}...x{2(j+n-1)}$ of the $(m-1)^{th}$ horizontal boundary which is assumed to limit the vertical extent of flooding for the damaged compartments under consideration; signifies the aft terminal of the damaged compartments under signifies the aft terminal of the damaged compartments under consideration;

-m represents each horizontal boundary counted upwards from the waterline under consideration;

-d is the draft in question as defined in section 1.3; and

-x_1 and x_2 represent the terminals of the compartment or group of compartments considered in section 4.7.
+- $H{j, n, m}$ is the least height above the baseline, in metres, within the longitudinal range of $x{1(j)}...x{2(j+n-1)}$ of the m^{th} horizontal boundary which is assumed to limit the vertical extent of flooding for the damaged compartments under consideration; - $H{j, n, m-1}$ is the least height above the baseline, in metres, within the longitudinal range of $x{I(j)}...x{2(j+n-1)}$ of the $(m-1)^{\text{th}}$ horizontal boundary which is assumed to limit the vertical extent of flooding for the damaged compartments under consideration; jjsignifies the aft terminal of the damaged compartments under consideration; - m represents each horizontal boundary counted upwards from the waterline under consideration; - d is the draft in question as defined in section 1.3; and - x_1 and x_2 represent the terminals of the compartment or group of compartments considered in section 4.7.